Catyre/pyd_pyper/README.md

 <hr>

 ## Exclusions
 In general, all movement actions exclude all attack actions, and vice versa.
 Meaning, movement and attack notes cannot be bound to the same string.
-There are no exclusions for inventory/menu because these inputs generally only happen one at a time anyways.  ~~In the cases of games that do not disable movement in a menu, for simplicity we can just override the movement notes when in a  menu.
-This has the effect of pausing movement without pausing gameplay, which may be annoying, but I'd rather work with this limitation than needing to bind separate keys.~~ <-- this is not a problem with context-dependence
+There are no exclusions for inventory/menu because these inputs generally only happen one at a time anyways.

 <hr>

 ## Current keymaps
 #### Keymap config syntax:
-Keymaps are simply key:value pairs of a note and a desired actrion (**NOT** a keystroke).
+Keymaps are simply key:value pairs of a note and a desired action (**NOT** a keystroke).
 Notes are notated in [Note][Octave] format, with a "#" as a sharp, and a "b" as a flat.
 There should be no formatting in a keymap config aside from:

 ```
 ...